joelhinz/laravel-quick-slack/README.md

 2. The webhook given in the last `to()` call if the remember option is set to true.
 3. The default webhook in the configuration file.

+## TODO

+Planned functionality includes

+* Automated tests and Travis integration
+* Style CI integration
+* Support for custom emojis and usernames
+* Support for changing channel ad-hoc
+* Support for saved teams in the configuration
+* Support for additional styling as per Slack's payload documentation

 ## License

 Standard MIT License (MIT), available in [LICENSE](LICENSE).